porta-backend/rag-ingestion-retrival-template/README.md

-# RAG (Retrieval-Augmented Generation) System
+# RAG Ingestion & Retrieval Template

-A comprehensive Python-based RAG system that processes PDF documents from AWS S3, extracts text, creates embeddings using OpenAI's text-embedding-ada-002 model, and stores everything in a PostgreSQL database with pgvector support for efficient similarity search.
+A comprehensive Python-based RAG (Retrieval-Augmented Generation) system template that processes PDF documents from AWS S3, extracts text, creates embeddings using OpenAI's text-embedding-ada-002 model, and stores everything in a PostgreSQL database with pgvector support for efficient similarity search.

-## Features
+## 🚀 Features

 - **S3 Integration**: Automatically downloads and processes PDF files from AWS S3 buckets
 - **PDF Text Extraction**: Extracts text content from PDF documents using PyPDF2